-Claire is a social scientist passionate about ethics, human rights, behavioral science and social psychology.
-She also loves writing long bios...
+Claire is a lawyer and policy researcher passionate about AI, ethics, human rights, behavioral science, and social psychology.

 Claire Boine is currently a Research Scholar at the Boston University School of Public Health.
 Her research is funded by a grant from the Robert Wood Johnson Foundation.
 Focusing on American gun culture, she explores the social identity of gun owners and shared values between gun owners and non gun owners.
 Passionate about what values drive people, and how they form collective identities, she uses methods drawn from psychology, sociology, political science as well as quantitative methods and machine learning.
 She also conducts research about the predictors of firearm violence and how to reduce homicide rates.

-In the past, Claire worked on topics as diverse as human trafficking, the use of torture and asylum law.
+In the past, Claire worked on topics as diverse as human trafficking, the use of torture, and asylum law.
 Claire’s research has always been driven by her profound desire to understand the world as well as a commitment to try to make it a better place for humans and other animals when she can.
-In her ideal world, she would spend half of her time at the library reading everything humanly possible from quantum mechanics to ethology to social psychology, and the other half running NGOs in child protection, climate change mitigation and the ethical use of new technologies.
+In her ideal world, she would program the first effective expert system to help humans address challenges such as poverty and hunger, animal suffering in factory farming, or climate change.

 As an undergraduate, she studied history to identify what was universal and what was relative in human societies.
-Wanting to approach complex problems from a multidisciplinary background, she also obtained a Master in Public Policy (Harvard university), a JD in International Law (Nantes Law School), a Master in political science (Toulouse University) and a graduate diploma in Conflict Analysis (Toulouse University).
+Wanting to approach complex problems from a multidisciplinary background, she also obtained a Master in Public Policy (Harvard University), a JD (Master 2) in International Law (Nantes Law School), a Master in political science (Toulouse University) and a graduate diploma in Conflict Analysis (Toulouse University).
 Her law thesis tackled the laws and policies to prevent child trafficking into France.
 Her MPP thesis at Harvard was about finding ways to scale up American anti-trafficking policies across the world.

-The same year, she pushed for French schools to replicate the HKS From Harvard Square to the Oval Office program that promotes the involvement of women in politics.
+The same year, she pushed for French universities to replicate the HKS From Harvard Square to the Oval Office program, a program that promotes the involvement of women in politics.
 She reached out to the right actors and facilitated a collaboration that resulted in the creation of the Gender Equality and Public Policy certificate.

-Claire has also been involved in the French community in Boston.
+Claire has plays leadership roles in the French community in Boston.
 For the French Consulate in Boston, she chaired a workgroup that authored a report on brain drain out of France.
 She also pushed for the Consulate to bring gender equality to the top of their agenda, which led to the organization of the International Symposium on Education and Gender Equality at Wellesley College.

 During her time at Harvard, Claire was selected as a participant in the Emerging Human Rights Leaders Program at the Carr’s Center for Human Rights (2016-2017).
-In the summer 2016, she conducted a monitoring and evaluation missionof an anti-trafficking program conducted in Haiti by Free The Slaves.
-In the For two years prior (2014-2016), she conducted research within the Cost and Consequence of Torture Project.
+In the summer 2016, she conducted a monitoring and evaluation mission of an anti-trafficking program conducted in Haiti by Free The Slaves.
+For two years prior (2014-2016), she conducted research within the Cost and Consequence of Torture Project.

-Claire also chaired the HKS Francophile Club and co-chaired the Harvard club of France on Campus.
+Claire also chaired the HKS Francophile Club and co-chaired the Harvard Club of France on Campus.
 In that capacity, she ideated and organized the Diversity and inclusion: French and American perspectives symposium at the Harvard Kennedy School, gathering 50 French and American speakers and 200 participants.
 In 2020, she co-organized the Night of Philosophy and Ideas at Harvard.
 Today, Claire is a member of the Board of the HKS Women’s Network, where she manages 50 global chapters.
 She recently organized the 2021 Rewind & Empower Conference.